jessalbarian/RaspberryPi3/README.md

 ```
 $ sudo apt-get install git-core
 $ git clone git://git.drogon.net/wiringPi
+$ cd wiringPi
-$ ./build
+$ sudo ./build
 ```

 **Turn on pin locations on pin 1 and 3** (1 is ON, 0 is OFF)
 ```
+$ gpio mode 1 out
+$ gpio mode 3 out
 $ gpio write 1 1
 $ gpio write 3 1
 ```
-Check to see if the pi is ready in the pins correctly
+Check to see if the pi is reading in the pins correctly
 ```
 $ gpio read 1
 $ gpio read 3